Hohenberg-Kohn (HK) Theorems

 While the HK theorems establish that the ground-state density contains all physical information and that a universal energy functional \(E[\rho]\) exists, they do not provide an explicit form for the universal functional \(F[\rho]\).
 In particular, the kinetic energy \(T[\rho]\) and the electron–electron interaction \(V_{ee}[\rho]\) are unknown functionals of \(\rho\).

-Computing \(F[\rho]\) accurately is the central challenge of DFT in practice.
+Practical takeaway.
+The universal functional \(F[\rho]\) is well-defined and unique, but its explicit form is unknown.
+Computing it accurately is the central challenge of DFT in practice.
 The Kohn–Sham equations, developed in the next chapter, provide a practical path forward by introducing a fictitious system of non-interacting electrons designed to reproduce the exact ground-state density — sidestepping the need to evaluate \(F[\rho]\) directly.